 The acquisition should also strengthen the REITs distribution income, which was up by 2.5% in the fourth quarter, to S$17.1 million.

 BHG Retail REIT

 BHG Retail is another popular real estate investment trust with a property portfolio made up of prime shopping malls in urban cities in China.
-The REIT manager strives to provide unit holders an attractive rate of return on investments, through stable and regular distributions.
+The REIT manager strives to provide unitholders with an attractive rate of return on investments, through stable and regular distributions.

 Over the years, the REIT has achieved growth in distribution per unit and net asset value while maintaining an appropriate capital structure.
 The REITs portfolio consists of five retail properties located in areas concentered by middle and upper-middle income families.

 The REIT manager controls 156,033 square meters of Net Let-able area valued at about S$810 million.
-Occupancy rate in the properties under management currently stands at 97.6%
+The occupancy rate in the properties under management currently stands at 97.6%

 With a market capitalization of S$365 million, BHG Retail REIT generated a total return of 16.5% last year, close to benchmark Straits Times Index 18.6% return.